The Seven Kennings

 The Seven Kennings Series is a series of epic fantasy novels written by Kevin Hearne and published by Del Rey Books.
 All of the books have been recorded as audiobooks narrated by Luke Daniels and Xe Sands.

-Synopsis
+Premise

 An epic fantasy series set in a world inhabited by fire-wielding giants, bards that can shape-shift, and children that can speak to the more unusual inhabitants of the realm.